RamdasCoundinya0716/fullstack-next-app/README.md

 # fullstack-next-app

-## This app was made with a tutorial.
+### This app was made with a tutorial.
 Full credits to him.
+### I added only the contaoinerization part.